-Traction Compound That’s Revolutionizing Circle Track Racing
+The Product That’s Revolutionizing Circle Track Racing

 Race tracks use traction compound to help create better racing for both drivers and fans alike.
 One such product on the market is VP Circle Track Resin (“The Resin”).

 Holland Speedway Case Study

 Head south for 30 minutes on I-190 from Buffalo, New York, and you’ll hit the rural and scenic town of Holland, which was established in the early-1800s and even today boasts a population of fewer than 4,000.

 From the time it hosted its first event, the venue raced for six straight decades without interruptions.
-Then, after the 2018 season concluded, the speedway sat in silence for nearly three years.
+Following the 2018 season, the speedway sat silent for almost three years.